 One hack that I used with one of my remote reps — I would let him know whenever I was commuting to and from work, and make myself available for a phone call.
 That created an additional hour and a half per day that my remote rep had my undivided attention."

-As your team shifts to remote, look at your current meeting cadence, and determine what check-ins and reviews need to be modified to accommodate your new work setup.
-Be as consistent as possible to provide support to reps when needed.
+As you build a virtual sales team, you'll want to determine an appropriate cadence of check-ins and reviews to accommodate the challenges of virtual selling.
+Be as consistent as possible to provide support to virtual reps when needed.

 Get more time management tips here: